elek/flekszible/docs/content/reference.md

 A simple OS dir can work as a source directory for flekszible __without any descriptor__.
 In this case all the Kubernetes resource files will be imported and used from the dir.

-## `Flekszible` descriptor
+## `Flekszible/flekszible.yaml` descriptor

-In case of a `Flekszible` file does exist, it will be parsed and all the imports/sources/transformations will be used frpm the Flekszible file and from the directories relative to the Flekszible file (eg `./transformations`, `./configmaps`, ...).
+In case of a `Flekszible` file does exist, it will be parsed and all the imports/sources/transformations will be used from the Flekszible file and from the directories relative to the Flekszible file (eg `./transformations`, `./configmaps`, ...).
 In this case __none__ of the other files in the directory will be used as source.
 Best to use this structure to generate the final k8s resources.

 The structure of a flekszible directory is the following: